Sync placements with music licensing companies are really taking over the music world these days.

 If you are a band recording original tunes, the split amongst the band members only won’t be as bad.
 Licensing companies often need genres that only bands can cover, so opportunities are definitely there.

-Many established artists and bands get their songs licensed all the time, often having the companies come to them instead of having to apply, but they won’t see much revenue from the process once the songwriters, producers, labels take their cut.
+Many established artists and bands get their songs licensed all the time, often having the companies come to them instead of having to apply.
+Still, they won’t see much revenue from the process once the songwriters, producers, and labels take their cut.